Rigidity of high dimensional graph manifolds: Dehn twists

 It is easy to see that, in this special case, the construction described in Lemma~\ref{diffeo:pieces} leads to diffeomorphisms $\psi_1\colon V_1\to V_1$, $\psi_2\colon V_2\to V_2$ which can be chosen to equal the identity on $V_1$, $V_2$ respectively.
 In particular, since $M$ and $M'$ are obtained by gluing $V_1$ and $V_2$ exactly in the same way, no issue about the possibility of defining $\psi$ arises.
 However, if we chose naively to glue $\psi_1$ and $\psi_2$ simply by requiring that $\psi |_{V_i}=\psi_i$, we would obtain $\psi={\rm Id}_M$.
 But this contradicts the fact that, when the element $g_0$ is chosen appropriately, $\varphi$ may define a non-trivial outer automorphism of $G$ (of infinite order), see Lemma~\ref{InfOrderDehnTwist} below. \end{remark}

 The previous remark motivates the following:

-\begin{definition} Suppose $M$ is a graph manifold, and let $V_1,V_2$ be pieces of $M$ glued to each other along a common toric component $H$ of $\partial V_1$ and $\partial V_2$.
+\begin{definition} Suppose $M$ is a manifold as in the definition of rigid decomposability (e.g. a graph manifold), and let $V_1,V_2$ be pieces of $M$ glued to each other along a common toric component $H$ of $\partial V_1$ and $\partial V_2$.
 Let $h$ be a fixed element of $\pi_1 (H)$ (since $\pi_1 (H)$ is abelian, this is independent of basepoints).
 The \emph{Dehn twist $t_h$ along $h$} is the diffeomorphism $t_h\colon M\to M$ which is defined as follows.

 By construction, $H$ admits a collar $U$ in $M$ which is canonically foliated by tori (see Chapter~\ref{construction:sec}).
 In particular, $U$ is affinely diffeomorphic to $T^{n-1}\times [-1,1]$, where $T^{n-1}=\mR^{n-1}/\mZ^{n-1}$ is the standard affine $(n-1)$-torus, and $\pi_1 (H)$ is canonically identified with the group $\mZ^{n-1}$ of the automorphisms of the covering $\pi\colon \mR^{n-1}\to T^{n-1}$.
 Let now $l\colon [-1,1]\to [0,1]$ be a smooth function such that $l|_{[-1,-1+\varepsilon)}=0$, $l|_{(1-\varepsilon,1]}=1$ and set